 Franchises are available Australia-wide and are subject to non-tax agent franchisees being able to commit to complying with our in-house “Continuing Professional Development Programme’.

 Our programmes are delivered in Perth (WA) and Melbourne (VIC).
-Programme details are available in our full Franchise Information Package, and applicants should consider this information carefully as it is an essential requirement of membership to the group.
+Programme details are available in our full Franchise Information Package.
 Once franchisees achieve tax agent status they have further options and greater flexibility regarding attendance, which becomes optional.
 It is important to factor in that tax agents must still comply with minimum Continuing Professional Education requirements set by the Tax Practitioners Board and the professional bodies they belong to, such as CPA.
 Tax agents have extensive opportunities to customise their own programmes and courses they wish to attend.

 Why Learning Programmes Are Important